lizhijiang/LJViewPager/README.md

 ##Usage
 (see sample Xcode project in /LJViewPagerDemo)

-Conforming to Protocol(assume you already add the LJViewPager in xib):
+Add the view and Conforming to Protocol:

 ```
 @interface ViewController : UIViewController <LJViewPagerDataSource, LJViewPagerDelegate>